luizirber/phd/proposal/Proposal.md

    threshold),
    the MinHash Bloom Tree index also supports another search method called `gather`, a variation of Best-First search using containment estimation.
-   `gather` can be used for doing taxonomic classification of genomic datasets, finding all organisms present in a sample and how abundant they are.
+   `gather` can be used for doing taxonomic profiling of genomic datasets, finding all organisms present in a sample and how abundant they are.
    This is especially important when working with metagenomes, a dataset containing sequenced genomic data from an environmental sample